Harold Coyle

 Harold William "H.W."
-Coyle (born February 16, 1952) is an American writer and author of historical and speculative fiction and of war novels including Team Yankee, a New York Times bestseller.
+Coyle (born February 16, 1952) is an American author of historical and speculative fiction and of war novels including Team Yankee, a New York Times bestseller.
 He graduated from the Virginia Military Institute in 1974, spent 14 years on active duty with the US Army, and is a veteran of the Persian Gulf War.
 Other pen names include H.W.
 Coyle.
 He has co-authored books with Barrett Tillman and Jennifer Ellis.